alexlance/paw/README.md

 usage: paw HOST:DIR

- * Perform searches or add new secrets
+ * Perform searches or add new secrets on the remote host
- * Prompt for passphrase only once at the start of a session (default 12 hours)
+ * Prompt for password only once at the start of a session (default 12 hours)
  * Puts the username into the PRIMARY paste buffer (middle click) and the password into the CLIPBOARD buffer (ctrl-v), useful for web forms
  * If apg is installed, will offer a suggested password